amelialein/random_messages/README.txt

-#Git Told!
+#Shakespearean Insult Generator!
 Feel like being humbled today?
 Have I got the app for you.
-Git Told is your one stop shop for insults and degrading comments.
+This generator is your one stop shop for insults and degrading comments.

-Codecademy JS project
+Codecademy JS profile project